-We record income tax expense using the liability method and are subject to income tax in many jurisdictions, including the U.S., numerous states and localities, Canada, and other foreign countries.
-Income taxes payable or receivable are recorded for tax liabilities or refunds reflected on filed, or expected to be filed, tax returns.
-Deferred income taxes arise from temporary differences between amounts recorded in the consolidated statements of comprehensive income and the tax bases of assets and liabilities measured using enacted tax rates in effect for the years in which the differences are expected to reverse.
-The effect of a change in tax rates is recognized as income tax expense or benefit in the period of the enactment date.
-Deferred tax assets, including the benefit of net operating loss and tax credit carryforwards, are evaluated based on the guidelines for realization and are reduced by a valuation allowance if it is deemed more likely than not that such assets will not be realized.
+We record income tax expense using the liability method for taxes and are subject to income tax in many jurisdictions, including the U.S., various states and localities, and Canada.
+A current tax liability or asset is recognized for the estimated taxes payable or refundable on the tax returns for the current year and a deferred tax liability or asset is recognized for the estimated future tax effects attributable to temporary differences and carryforwards.
+Deferred tax assets and liabilities are measured using enacted income tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
+The effect of a change in tax rates is recognized as income or expense in the period that includes the enactment date.
+A valuation allowance is recorded to reduce the carrying amounts of deferred tax assets unless it is more likely than not that such assets will be realized.

 The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires us to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
 Actual results could differ from those estimates.